arrrlo/DB-Transfer/README.md

 [![PyPI version](https://badge.fury.io/py/DB-Transfer.svg)](https://badge.fury.io/py/DB-Transfer)

 <p>An easy way to manipulate data using key-value databases like Redis.<br/>
-It is designed to support a number of databases, but currently only Redis is supported.</p>
+It is designed to support a number of databases, but currently Redis and yaml file are supported.</p>

 <h2>INSTALL</h2>